Our Story & Collaborations

 We’ve featured younger voices and fresh thinkers like Amal Malik, Rishma Johal, and Jassa Ahluwalia, and covered unique, lesser-known stories—from the Sweet Bobby catfishing scandal with Harkirat Kaur Assi, to how Bollywood shapes identity with Professor Sunny Singh, to Sikh spiritual philosophy with Arjan Singh Nirmala and Shuranjeet Singh on masculinity and mental health.

-We’ve had the privilege of collaborating with leading publishers such as Helion & Company, Hurst Publishers, HarperCollins, Hachette, and Bloomsbury, as well as institutions such as Hampton Court Palace.
+We’ve had the privilege of collaborating with leading publishers and including:

 In addition to these partnerships, we regularly work with independent authors, scholars, historians, and artists to amplify their voices and bring their work to wider audiences through engaging, research-driven content.